duncancryan/pda_testing/testing_task_1.md

    total # undefined variable
    for card in cards:
-     total += card.value # will not work due to above issue return "You have a total of" + total # can not add a string and an int
+     total += card.value # will not work due to above issue return "You have a total of" + total # can not add a string and an int and return needs to be unindented back

 ```